 Congratulations on the new engagement!
 We know that after the initial whirlwind that is the big question- it starts to get real that you’re going to have to plan a wedding.
 For a lot of people, this planning process is super exciting!
 But for many others choosing the vendors and venues and picking out place-cards can be super overwhelming.
 We wont pretend to know everything there is to know about planning a wedding- we will leave that to our lovely list of preferred planners.
 BUT- what we do know is photo and video.
-So without further ado- let’s dive into some specific questions to ask your photo and video team to ensure you have all the info you need!
+So without further ado- let’s dive into questions to ask your photo and video team to ensure you have all the info you need!

 Question 1: What style do you shoot in?

+This is the first and most crucial of questions to ask your photo and video team.
 Every photographer and videographer has a specific style- some are bright and airy, some are dark and moody, some are true to life and some, like us- are fine art.
 Your photographer and videographer should have a clearly defined style and a body of work that consistently shows this style.

 Question 2: How do you work with others?